 Solicitation of proxies will be primarily by mail.
+Laurel Hill Advisory Group, LLC, our proxy solicitor ("Laurel Hill") will solicit proxies by mail, telephone, facsimile, and e-mail.
 Our directors, officers, and employees, none of whom will receive additional compensation for their services, may also solicit proxies by telephone, in person, or by e-mail.
+We have agreed to pay Laurel Hill a fee of approximately \$15,000 plus certain out-of-pocket expenses.
 We have hired Donnelley Financial Solutions ("Donnelley") and Mediant Inc. ("Mediant") to assist us in the distribution of our proxy materials.
 All the expenses of preparing, assembling, printing, and mailing the materials used in the solicitation of proxies will be borne by us, and we will pay Donnelley and Mediant customary fees and expenses for these services.
-We do not anticipate any expenses attributed to the solicitation of proxies at this time.
+If you have any questions concerning the Annual Meeting or need assistance voting your shares, please contact Laurel Hill at the address or telephone number listed below: